mozilla-b2g/gaia/apps/sms/README.md

   Keep in mind that we rely on very recent functionalities that are sometimes only available in Nightly.

-* Generate a debug profile and use it to run Firefox:
+* Generate a debug profile and use it to run Firefox (this will take some time):

 ```bash
 export FIREFOX=/path/to/nightly/firefox